hmertgunes/Data-Analysis/README.md

 # Some-Data-Analysis-Algorithms

-I wrote these codes while I was learning machine learning algorithms with " Machine Learning with Python " course at september 2021.
+Codes that I created when I was learning machine learning.